 2005.
 Special Issue on "Gender-Sexuality-State-Nation."
 Gender & Society 19(2), (April), Co-edited with Jyoti Puri.

 2005.
 "Conceptualizing Gender-Sexuality-State-Nation: An Introduction."
 Gender & Society, 19(2), (April), Co-authored with Jyoti Puri.

 2005.
 "History and Memory: The 'Comfort Women' Controversy."
 Bodies in Contact: Rethinking Colonial Encounters in World History.
 Edited by Antoinette Burton and Tony Ballantyn (Duke University Press).

-In Summer 2012, Heather Wilson (2013) carried out a research project with me on "Divided Societies and the Role of Religion."
-She examined the rise of Palestinian Liberation Theology and its role in the Israeli-Palestinian conflict.
-A Mellon Summer Research grant from the Provost Office funded this project.
+Liberation Theology: Heather Wilson (Class of 2013) worked with me to explore the theme of 'divided societies' and religion.
+She traced the rise of Palestinian liberation theology and its role in the Israeli-Palestinian conflict.
+A Mellon summer 2013 research grant funded this project.

 Development and Democracy in new Bhutan: I guided 11 Wheaton students' projects in Thimphu, Bhutan, in fall 2011.
 They creatively explored the themes of: Gross National Happiness & Education, Social Media & Democracy in Bhutan, The meaning of new citizenship, Bilingualism and nationalism among the Bhutanese, Teaching English to young Buddhist nuns, Special Olympics, Thimphu City's introduction of waste management, Gender and Bhutan's development path.